Stuart Forster outlines the Cabot Trail, Lighthouse Route and other scenic drives in Nova Scotia, Canada.

 - UK driving licenses are valid in Canada.
 The UK Government website recommends an International Driving Permit (available from UK post offices for £5.50).

 - Wildlife tends to be most active early in the morning and around dusk.
-If you’re driving at those times be particularly vigilant.
+If you’re driving at those times of day, please be particularly vigilant.

 - Nova Scotians tend to be helpful.
 Listening to suggestions from locals may mean gaining insider tips regarding things to do, where to view wildlife and seasonal events.